-What does it mean when someone makes a "motion to modify bail?"
+What does a motion to modify bail?

 A defendant unable to make the bail set by the court might file a motion to modify in the hope of persuading the judge to set a lower bail.
 On the other hand, a prosecutor who does not want to see a defendant released might file a motion to modify asking the judge to increase the defendant's bail.
 "Modify" is simply another word for "change."

 If the government I.e. the prosecution requests the modification it is usually to increase the amount or add a condition or restriction to the defendant's bond requirement.

 If the defendant requests the modification it is usually to decrease the amount or to amend or eliminate a condition or restriction of the bond.

 Of course every answer is based on the question asked and requires a more complete context.
 This answer should not be relied upon to make a legal decision.
 Seek the advice of an experienced attorney before acting. www.waaltd.com